Infectious Disease Lab – Dr. Aronson

 Clinical Trials

-We are testing BCG to prevent primary TB infection, as well as all cause respiratory infection, in 2000 travelers going to high TB burden countries.
-NCT04453293
+We are testing BCG to prevent primary TB infection, as well as all causes of respiratory infection, in 2,000 travelers going to high TB burden countries.
+The lab is also using data collected from a controlled trial of BCG compared to a placebo in American indigenous children to determine whether BCG was protective of other pediatric infections through nonspecific effects.

 Surveillance Projects

-We are evaluating our military working dogs who deployed to Iraq using banked serum and whole blood to test for visceral leishmaniasis and Bartonellosis.
-As part of this project, we are reviewing their medical history, preventive measures, pre and post deployment.
+We are evaluating our military working dogs deployed to Iraq using banked serum and whole blood to test for VL and Bartonellosis.
+As part of this project, we are reviewing their medical histories and preventive measures pre- and post-deployment.
 We have developed a novel laboratory testing approach for Bartonella, which can be a fatal infection for dogs.

-Our lab developed tools to test human blood for asymptomatic visceral leishmaniasis and has conducted surveillance of US military who deployed to Iraq.
+Our lab developed tools to test human blood for asymptomatic VL and has conducted surveillance of U.S. military deployed to Iraq.
 We are now looking at asymptomatic VL screening among those who deployed to Afghanistan, collecting potential risk factors and health information, matching that to research blood testing results.
-In addition, we are conducting a VL surveillance project among individuals who deployed to either Afghanistan and/or Iraq and then subsequently became immunosuppressed due to one of 3 conditions, TNF alpha blockers, solid organ transplant or HIV infection.
+In addition, we are conducting a VL surveillance project among individuals who deployed to either Afghanistan and/or Iraq and then subsequently became immunosuppressed due to one of three conditions: TNF alpha blockers, solid organ transplant, or HIV infection.

 Bench Research

-We use a mouse model for CL or VL and are currently testing novel agents for the treatment of cutaneous leishmaniasis.
-We are exploring the role of bacterial coinfection in CL.
-In the process of this experimentation, we are also immunologically exploring conventional and unconventional T cells, Natural Killer cells in the immune response to CL using flow cytometry and immunohistochemistry.
+We use a mouse model for CL or VL and are currently testing novel agents for the treatment of CL.
+We are exploring the role of bacterial coinfection in CL as well.
+In the process of this experimentation, we are also immunologically exploring conventional and unconventional T cells, Natural Killer cells in the immune response to CL, using flow cytometry and immunohistochemistry.
 Our collaborators will evaluate congruent transcriptomic profiling at the lesion level.

 Organic to the Aronson laboratory: